sindhujeeru/Bank_application/README.md

 # Bank_application
-The two folders
+#The two folders
-  -Bank_Application   -> Backend with spring boot
-  -bankui             -> frontend with Angular
+  -Bank_Application for Backend which is done with spring boot -bankui for frontend which is done with AngularJs

-Process to run the application
+##Process to run the application
   1. download the project from the github
   2. import Bank_Application as Maven project in eclipse
   3. Run the application as spring boot application in eclipe